Pragatitech14/e-health--repo/README.md

-# 💻 Digital India e-Health Card
+# 💻 Digital India E-Health Card

 Welcome to the Digital India e-Health Card web application repository!
 Our project is dedicated to revolutionizing healthcare management by providing a seamless and comprehensive platform for patients and healthcare providers to interact efficiently.
 While we have Aadhar cards, PAN cards, voter IDs, and driving licenses for various transactions, a crucial missing piece is our health card.
 This card serves as a centralized repository for managing our day-to-day health history, including diseases, allergies, medications, and more.